 You are obviously aware that there was a terror bombing in the main square of Marakech which killed 16 people.
 An Al Qaida offshoot was blamed, and 3 people have been arrested.
 It appears as though this was an attempt to further destabilise the Moroccan government in light of pro-democracy protests earlier this year.
 It's backfired - a couple of weekends ago the pro-democracy protesters took to the streets again and while pushing for faster reform also completely rejected any acts of violence.
 In particular they condemned calls by Al Qaida for a campaign of "mayhem".
 The prospects for Morocco look good.

 I recommend you read more of our safety tips for Morocco which you'll find here on WorldNomads.com.

 Book the trip and enjoy.
-Phil about 7 years ago
+Phil over 7 years ago

 Morocco, in general is very safe and receptive to tourists.
 It is a major part of their economy and there are many wonderful sights to see.
 The culture is very hospitable and exotic.
 I have travelled many times as a single female to visit friends and sights in Morocco.
 I can highly recommend my friend, Rachid Azeouane at La Terrasse des Delices in Fint Oasis, near Ouarzazate Morocco for his family Auberge and to experience local Berber cuisine and culture.
 He can also help arrange nearby tours to Ait Ben Haddou or other sites as you like.
 Please see his site "http://www.terrassedesdeliceshotelouarzazate.com/hotel-morocco" or check on Trip Advisor for additional comments and pictures.
 Safe Travels!! over 7 years agoAnswered by Jennifer Amann via WorldNomads.com